reimagined/resolve/docs/read-side.md

 ```

 A [resolver](#resolvers) then uses the data from the store to prepare final data samples for data requests.

+>A Read Model's projection should only use tables that were created in this Read Model's `Init` handler.
+If you try to access tables created in other Read Models, a “Table does not exist” error is generated.

 Note that you can add additional logic to a projection function.
 For instance, you can perform SQL queries, update Elastic Search indexes, write arbitrary data to files, etc.